Repointing Cost

 Repointing is a job that you can do yourself if you have the skills, but it is best to get a professional bricklayer to at least check it first and give advice.

-You will likely need scaffolding to do the upper floors of your house and professionals will have all the right tools and be able to do a more thorough job than you, leaving a nice clean finish.
+You will likely need scaffolding to do the upper floors of your house and professionals will have all the right tools and be able to do a more thorough job than you, leaving a nice, clean finish.

 Like many jobs, pointing can look deceptively simple when you watch a professional doing it.

 But when you first try it for yourself, it soon becomes apparent that without the special knack required you can make a real mess of things.
-If you do decide to try it yourself, make sure you get some practice first on a wall which does not have to be pretty, such as the back of a garage.
+If you decide to try it yourself, make sure you get some practice first on a wall that does not have to be pretty, such as the back of a garage.

 If you have a low budget in mind, you should take a look at an online repointing cost calculator which will help you determine the final price, while also helping save on labour costs, then you should consider doing it yourself.
 However, when doing, you should be wary of disturbing very old bricks while removing mortar.